Sasidharan25/Sasidharan25/README.md

 I am Sasidharan, a Dual Masters Graduate in Chemical Engineering and Technology Ventures from Carnegie Mellon University.
 I am particularly passionate about the infinite possibilities of using data to solve complex business problems.
 I am self taught in the concepts of Data Science, which I work upon through exploring and analyzing datasets in my free time.
-I am currently looking for full time Data Analyst and Data Scientist roles.
+I am currently looking for full time entry level Data Analyst and Data Scientist roles.
 Would love to connect with people interested in data based roles!

 ## You can connect with me at @ ,
 https://linktr.ee/Sasidharan_Sathiyamoorthy